Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Records have a life cycle: active, semi-active and inactive.
 What happens to records at the end of their life cycle?
 If they are deemed valuable for long-term retention, they go to an archive.
 This course will introduce learners to the functions of archives, including how records are acquired, organized, preserved and made accessible to users; the types of records acquired; issues in managing archives and sharing archival material; and how archives relate to other information management organizations.

-Students explore several database management systems for storing, organizing, analyzing and retrieving information.
-Library databases are used for practical, individual database projects.
+Students explore several systems for storing, organizing, analyzing and providing access to information.
 Various library software packages are reviewed.

 LIBR 4995 - Work Experience